-Survey quality in H13427 meets or exceeds requirements set forth in the HSSD.
+Survey quality in H13432 meets or exceeds requirements set forth in the HSSD.
 Survey quality was assessed through visual inspection, the analysis of crosslines, and utilizing QC Tools to assess uncertainty and density.
-Additionally, junction analyses were conducted between overlapping data collected on this project and 2019 NOAA National Geodetic Survey (NGS) lidar data.
+Additionally, a junction analysis was conducted between H13432 and 2019 NOAA National Geodetic Survey (NGS) lidar data.
 For more information on methods and results of the survey data quality assessments for this survey, refer to section B.2 of this report.